Pharmacy Services

 A very important part of treating eczema, in addition to taking prescription medication, is to take regular care of your skin by lubricating it with a moisturizer.
 How to choose the right cream for eczema treatment?

 In the pharmacy, you can buy facial, body or hand eczema creams that reduce the itching and moisturize the dry skin.
 It should always be hypoallergenic, fragrance-free, and dye-free.
-It should be gentle and suitable for sensitive skin and should not contain petroleum jelly or mineral oils.
+It should be gentle and suitable for sensitive.
 Last but not least, it should not contain preservatives or stabilizers that could aggravate the skin condition.